qiulang/notes-app/vue component.md

 There definitely is a price to pay for breaking things into components — maintaining strong boundaries means you must put in more effort to pass information across said boundaries.

+### Use computed properties and filters to sort and format notes

+Right now we have the `<note-selector>` component responsible for title and timestamp formatting, and the `<note-selectors>` parent component responsible for sorting.